-1.5.11.4.1 The shareholders' meeting shall appoint members to the Nomination Committee or decide how they should be appointed.
-The manner in which the appointment is made shall be indicated in the Company's corporate governance statement.

-Comment: The shareholders' meeting can, for instance, decide that the Board should appoint the members of the Nomination Committee.
-The manner in which the appointment is made shall be indicated in the Company's corporate governance statement.
-The shareholders meeting should preferably take a position on how the Committee is appointed, its role, members' remuneration, and its working procedures.
-These details may be indicated in the Company's Articles of Association.

-- 1.5.21.4.2 The Nomination Committee shall consist of at least three members, the majority of whom shall be independent of the Company and its day-to-day management.
+- 1.5.1 The shareholders' meeting shall appoint members to the Nomination Committee or decide how they should be appointed.
+The manner in which the appointment is made shall be indicated in the Company's corporate governance statement. - Comment: The shareholders' meeting can, for instance, decide that the Board should appoint the members of the Nomination Committee. - 1.5.2 The Nomination Committee shall consist of at least three members, the majority of whom shall be independent of the Company and its day-to-day management.
 The same criteria shall apply to the assessment of committee members as to the assessment of the independence of Board members.
-The Committee may consist of two members, but in this case both members shall be independent of the Company.
-At least one Committee member shall be independent of major shareholders. - 1.5.31.4.3 Members of the Board of Directors may be members of the Nomination Committee but may not constitute a majority of the Committee.
+10 The Committee may consist of two members, but in this case, both members shall be independent of the Company.
+At least one Committee member shall be independent of major shareholders. - 1.5.3 Members of the Board of Directors may be members of the Nomination Committee but may not constitute a majority of the Committee.
 They shall not chair the Nomination Committee.
-This applies equally to the Chairman of the Board as other members of the Board.
+This applies equally to the Chairman of the Board as to other members of the Board. - Comment: The Nomination Committee should preferably have a comprehensive view of the work of the Company's Board and an understanding of the tasks and challenges facing the